KW-SWE/Cyclistic-Case-Study-Project/README.md

     - Adding columns for when the day of the week, the month, the year, as well as the time of the day the ride was
     - ordering the days and months by chronological order for visualization purposes

-The full data cleaning process can be found in a separate report under "Cyclistic Data Cleaning Process".
+**The full data cleaning process can be found in a separate file under [Cyclistic Data Cleaning Process].(docs/cyclistic-data-cleaning-process)**

 ### [2.3] Data Analysis
 [(Back to top)](#table-of-contents)

+Visualizations can be found in the

 ## 3) Running instructions
 [(Back to top)](#table-of-contents)